Benjamin Franklin Beacher Sr.

 .

-37. Book: John H. Beacher is listed as the author of the following patents, books and publications., from 1947 to 1955.
+37. Book: John H. Beacher is listed as the author of the following patents, books and publications., From 1947 to 1955.

 >>Life History and Control of the Oak Lace Bug.
 Authors: Walter Anothony Connell, John H. Beacher.
 University of Delaware Agricultural Experiment Station, 1947.